Sequential composition of propositional logic programs: Restricted Classes of Programs

 Our first observation is that we can compute the facts of $P$ via the right reduct with respect to the empty set, that is, we have On the contrary, computing the left reduct with respect to the empty set yields Moreover, for any interpretations $I$ and $J$, we have

-Notice that we obtain the reduction of $P$ to the atoms in $I$, denoted $P|_I$, by As the order of computing left and right reducts is irrelevant, in the sequel we will omit the parentheses in \ref{equ:P_I}.
+Notice that we obtain the reduction of $P$ to the atoms in $I$, denoted $P|_I$, by As the order of computing left and right reducts is irrelevant, in the sequel we will omit the parentheses in \prettyref{equ:P_I}.
 Of course, we have Moreover, we have

 We now want to relate reducts to composition and union.